There Are Big Differences Between Weak and Strong Training Assessments

 How Weak L&D Functions Handle Training Assessments

-In general, most learning and development functions provide a good sense of training priorities based upon what is most requested by the workforce.
+In general, most learning and development functions have training strategies that provide a good sense of training priorities based upon what is most requested by the workforce.
 But ineffective L&D functions do not scientifically identify the critical few skills, knowledge, and attitudes that are most important to the leaders of the business or to the strategy as a whole.

 An Example of a Weak Training Needs Assessment